ministryofjustice/analytics-platform-config/README.md

 Each environment has its own set of configuration files under the [`/chart-env-config` directory](/chart-env-config), for example the configuration for the `dev` environment is the [`/chart-env-config/dev` directory](/chart-env-config/dev).

-Most of these files contains the configuration (helm values) for the corresponding helm release, many of these helm charts are maintained by us (see [`ministryofjustice/analytics-platform-helm-charts` repository](https://github.com/ministryofjustice/analytics-platform-helm-charts)).
+Most of these files contain the configuration (helm values) for the corresponding helm release, many of these helm charts are maintained by us (see [`ministryofjustice/analytics-platform-helm-charts` repository](https://github.com/ministryofjustice/analytics-platform-helm-charts)).

 ## Git-crypt